halcyonseeker/audible-dl/README.md

 Install
 -------
 Audible-dl depends on ffmpeg and the Go programming language.
 You should be able to build it for any OS supported by the Go compiler, however I've only tested it on Arch GNU/Linux and FreeBSD.
-Build it with `go build`.
+Build it with `make` and install or uninstall it by running `make install` or `make uninstall` as root.

 User Guide
 ----------